ouspg/cloudfuzzer/README.md

 packer build -only=gcloud -var-file=/path/to/your/variables.json packer-fuzzvm.json
 ```

-If you want to use aws use -only=aws
+* If you want to use aws use -only=aws
+* You can use -force if you want Packer to rewrite existing images in cloud platform.

-Using Google Compute Engine with Packer: https://www.packer.io/docs/builders/googlecompute.html
+* Using Google Compute Engine with Packer: https://www.packer.io/docs/builders/googlecompute.html

 # Requirements:
 * [Packer](https://www.packer.io/) 0.11.0